CS 3410: Distributed Systems

 Office: North Burns 226

-At the end of the course, students will understand:
+At the successful conclusion of this course, students will be able to:

 There is no text required for this course.
 Various online resources will be assigned throughout the semester.

-You may use the computers in Udvar-Hazy 151.
+You may use the computers in the Smith open computer lab.
 There will also be lab assistants in this lab.

 You can also use your own personal computer, but if you do so you are on your own when it comes to installing and configuring necessary software.